-Principle 1 - Context and Character Proposed development is an appropriate density for the site.
+Principle 1 - Proposed development is an appropriate density for the Context and Character site.
 Consider interpretation of the metal works heritage from the existing building and work into façade or building to create a modern/past linkage in more detail.
 Stage 2 of this development (shown conceptually for context) may compete with the adjacent heritage building.
 Consider softening up the relationship between heritage building through landscaping and tree planting.
-Provide further information about the context of area surrounding development on perspectives and elevations Principle 2 - Landscaping is well considered and deep soil zones Landscape quality have been provided.
-Further utilise landscaping to provide a level of separation and privacy between the communal corridors and windows to apartments Principle 3 - Built form and scale The City has discretion in relation to the over-height proposal (3 storeys in lieu of 2).
+Provide further information about the context of area surrounding development on perspectives and elevations Principle 2 - Landscape quality Landscaping is well considered and deep soil zones have been provided.
+Lanuscape quanty have been provided. • Further utilise landscaping to provide a level of separation and privacy between the communal corridors and windows to apartments Principle 3 - The City has discretion in relation to the over-height Built form and scale proposal (3 storeys in lieu of 2).
 Interfaces to the heritage building will need to be carefully considered.
 The building massing and heights are considered appropriate to the surrounding context.
-Principle 4 - The proposal offers well-planned usable spaces.
-Functionality and build quality Materials selected are robust.
+Principle 4 - Functionality and The proposal offers well-planned usable spaces.
+Materials colored are relevate.
+Consider the interretion. build quality Materials selected are robust.
 Consider the integration of services so as not to detract from the overall quality.
 Principle 5 - Sun shading needs to be reconsidered and addressed Sustainability on the northern facing windows on the corner and entry.
 Consider impact of all north, east &amp; west facing windows and potential heat impact.
 Principle 6 - Pedestrian experience from the street - Provide more Amenity articulation to make the entry to the complex more prominent / legible.
 Communal areas within the complex are considered inadequate.
 Considering the site is landlocked and accessed from a laneway generous useable communal space is an important amenity for residents.
-Page 2 of 11